munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code no-buffer (1 before, 1 after)

-If you can't even allocate enough memory to read the Lox script, you've probably got bigger problems to worry about, but we should do our best to at least let you know.
+If we can't even allocate enough memory to read the Lox script, the user's probably got bigger problems to worry about, but we should do our best to at least let them know.

-Finally, the read itself may fail:
+Finally, the read itself may fail.

 ^code no-read (1 before, 1 after)